AGING IN PLACE

 What does "Aging in Place" mean to you?

 The U.S. Centers for Disease Control and Prevention defines Aging in Place as: “the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level.”
 Nearly 90% of seniors want to stay in their own homes as they age, and respecting their aging in place preference is an important way to support them.
 Aging in place promotes life satisfaction, a positive quality of life, and self-esteem—all of which are needed to remain happy, healthy, and well into old age.
-We are here for you to assist with staying safely and independently at home with our individualized services.
+We are here for you to assist with staying safely and independently at home with our individualized services to address the many facets of aging in place.
 Contact us for a free phone consult to determine how we can best help you.

 ABOUT THE OWNER

 First, I am a mother and a daughter who knows what is involved with caring for aging parents and children at the same time.
-My professional background includes being an Occupational Therapist for over 27 years working primarily with older adults in a variety of settings, including in-home.
+My professional background includes being an Occupational Therapist with extensive experience working primarily with older adults in a variety of settings, including in-home.
 As an Occupational Therapist, I found what I could do to help people was increasingly limited.
 There was so much more I wanted to do, including implementing prevention and wellness strategies to keep seniors as safe and independent as possible before they needed therapy.
-To provide top quality services, I am a Certified Senior Home Safety Specialist™ with AgeSafe America, a Certified Dementia Care Specialist, and have been a Certified Low Vision Therapist for over 15 years.
-Further, as an Aging Life Care Professional®, I can assist you with Care Management services as well.
-I started this business to combine my personal and professional experience to assist seniors and their families with remaining happy at home and living life to the fullest.
+With specialty certifications including: Certified Senior Home Safety Specialist™ with AgeSafe America, Certified Dementia Practitioner, and Certified Low Vision Therapist, you can be assured of top quality services delivered with empathy and compassion.
+Further, as an Aging Life Care Professional®, I can assist you with Care Management services to navigate the complex path of caring for your loved one.
+I started this endeavor to combine my personal and professional experience to assist seniors and their families with remaining happy at home and living life to the fullest.
 This is my passion and I look forward to working with you!

 Available by Appointment